wcDogg/synology/ssl-certificates.md

 ## Pi-hole SSL Certificate + Proxy Host

+Recall that the Pi-hole web UI is available via nas_network and pi_macvlan.
+Note this proxy host uses the nas_network IP.

 Set up Pi-hole in the same way as NPM.

 1. Obtain SSL certificate for pi.site.com